fibo/5m/README.md

 ## Annotated source

-Store data in a namespaced buffer, as well as its function to flush data.
+Store data in a namespaced bucket, as well as its function to flush data.

-    var buffer = {}
+    var bucket = {}
     var flush = {}

 Considering 1 char should be 1 byte, and dates are expressed in milliseconds,